sunbeam-labs/sbx_assembly/README.md

 To generate contigs and annotations, create a project and use the `all_assembly` and `all_annotation` targets:

     sunbeam init --data_fp /path/to/reads/ /path/to/project/
-    sunbeam run --profile /path/to/project/ --target_list all_assembly all_annotation
+    sunbeam run --profile /path/to/project/ --target_list all_assembly all_annotate

 N.B.
 For sunbeam versions <4 the last command will be something like `sunbeam run --configfile /path/to/project/sunbeam_config.yml all_assembly` and `sunbeam run --configfile /path/to/project/sunbeam_config.yml all_annotation`.